Starlii10/more-color/README.md

 Features:

-- Concrete slabs and stairs
+- Concrete slabs and stairs, as well as recoloring
 - Colored bricks and their slabs/stairs
 - More to come in the future!